Human rights in Malaysia: Official persecution of minorities

-Islamist supremacist Bumiputra laws
+Laws favouring Islam

 Islam is the sole official religion of Malaysia.
-The Constitution of Malaysia declares that Islam is the only religion of the Malay people and that native Malays are required to be Muslims.
+The Constitution of Malaysia declares that Malay are by definition a Muslim, who habitually speaks the Malay language and conforms to Malay customs.
 Conversion from Islam to another religion is against the law, but the conversion of non-Muslims to Islam is actively pursued through institutionalised means and discriminatory laws against non-Muslims.
 The government actively promotes conversion to Islam in the country.
 The discriminatory law requires that any non-Muslims who wish to marry a Muslim must first convert to Islam, or else the marriage is considered illegal and void.

-While in a non-Muslim family, should one parent decides to become a Muslim, the children (under the legal age of 18) may be forcibly declared as Muslims, even against the children's will or without the consent of the other parent.
+There have also been reports where in a non-Muslim family, one of the parents decided to convert to Islam and also unilaterally convert his or her children to become Muslim, either against the children's will or without the consent of the other parent, with the conversion usually upheld by Shariah courts.
+However, this practice has been declared illegal in 2018 by the Federal Court in the landmark case of Indira Gandhi Mutho v.
+Pengarah Jabatan Agama Islam Perak & Ors.
+The Federal Court also unanimously declares that such unilateral conversion of children to Islam without both parents' consent is deemed void and invalid by the Malaysian Constitution.
+Malaysia civil courts have since then repeatedly affirming such ruling and quashing unilateral conversion of children to Islam.

 Persecution of Hindus

-Human rights of religious and ethnic minorities in Malaysia, including Buddhists, Hindus, Sikhs, Indians and Chinese, are systematically, officially and legally violated regularly in an institutionalised manner to induce forced conversions and ethnic cleansing to homogenise society to Islam.

 People of Indian descent are derogatorily called keling in Malaysia.
 In many modern cases, keling is used as a derogatory term.
 It was used in 2005 by members of parliament because of misconception about ethnic Indians, which resulted in an uproar accusing the members of parliament of racism.

-Sharia and Bumiputera laws

 There are numerous cases in Malaysian courts relating to official persecution of Hindus.
 For example, in August 2010, a Malaysian woman, Siti Hasnah Banggarma, was denied the right to convert to Hinduism by a Malaysian court.
 Siti Hasnah Banggarma, who was born a Hindu, but was forcibly converted to Islam at age 7, desired to reconvert back to Hinduism and appealed to the courts to recognise her reconversion.
 The appeal was denied.
 In 2016, an association of eight Hindu NGOs found that about 7,000 Hindus in Malaysia wrongly documented as Muslims.
 This problem was widespread throughout Peninsular Malaysia and involved mostly practising Hindus from the lower income group who are documented as Muslims.

 Destruction of Hindu temples

-Between April to May 2006, several Hindu temples were demolished by city hall authorities in the country, accompanied by violence against Hindus.
+Between April and May 2006, several Hindu temples were demolished by city hall authorities in the country, accompanied by violence against Hindus.
 On 21 April 2006, the Malaimel Sri Selva Kaliamman Temple in Kuala Lumpur was reduced to rubble after the city hall sent in bulldozers.
 The authorities' excuse was that these temples were unlicensed and squatting on government land.